lbl-srg/obc/specification/source/conventions.rst

    to the system working, but is still desirable.
 #.
 Text in bracket such as "[ ... ]" denotes informative text that is
    not part of the specification.
+#.
+Courier font names such as ``input`` denote variables or statements used in computer code.